drawpile/drawpile.github.io/help/tech/tablet.markdown

 On Linux, usually tablets just work.
 If not, you may have to install a package such as libwacom on Wayland or xf86-input-wacom on X11.
 Refer to your distribution's documentation for how to do this.

+If you're having problems in Wayland with your cursor disappearing or turning into a crosshair when you use your tablet, switch to an X11 session instead.
+You should be able to do that in your login screen.

 If you can't get it working, you can ask for help on Discord, in the web chat or GitHub.
 Take a look at [the help page](https://drawpile.net/help/) for links to those.

 ## macOS